maplight/votersedge-voting-info/voting-info/states/il/state-all-elections/en/more-voting-info/serve-as-election-judge.md

 ---
-title: How do I serve as an election judge?
+title: "How do I serve as an election judge?"
 published: true
 weight: 1
 section: "more-voting-info"